 - Click on your name to go to the Author Profile Page

-- Click the "Add Personal Information" link on the Author Profile Page
+- Click the "Claim this Profile" link on the Author Profile Page

 - Wait for ACM review and approval; generally less than 24 hours